-Text can be created in plan view, in cross section/elevation views, and on layout pages.
+Text can be created in plan view, in cross section/ elevation views, and on layout pages.
+See "View Windows" on page 25.

 Once created, text can be selected and edited in a variety of ways.
-See "Editing Text" on page 79.
+See "Editing Text" on page 58.